maciejmikosik/quackery/main/doc/tutorial.md

       }
     }

 Define factory method and annotate it with `@Quackery`.
 Method must be `public`, `static`, have no parameters and return `Test` (or its subclass).
-If there is more than 1 annotated method, then tests returned by them are aggregated in ad hoc `Suite`.
+You can define more than one method.
+All tests returned by those methods are aggregated in one root `Suite`.

 If test throws one of quackery exceptions (like tests from built-in contracts do) and you run this test using junit,